JonDmc/Project1-bomber/README.md

 ```

 # Future Stretch Goals && Refactorings
-* Rendering random bombs along the map and be able to pick it up (On-going bug)
+* Rendering random bombs along the map and be able to pick it up
 * Rendering random enemies with random x-y positions within the space between bomber and ziggy
 * Rendering walls with random x-y positions
 * Animations for the character elements when they move